 UAS students also learn about the engineering aspects of these aircraft systems and the regulations governing their operation.
 Housed in the Department of Aeronautical Science in the College of Aviation, the program provides knowledge in several UAS applications areas, surveillance and data collection, secure operations, long duration operations, and autonomous operations.

-A typical first year will include general education courses like Communication Theory and Skills, Aeronautical Science core courses, and other courses related to Human Factors, Math, and Science.
+A typical first year includes general education courses like Communication Theory and Skills, Aeronautical Science core courses, and other courses related to Human Factors, Math, and Science.

 The Unmanned Aircraft Systems (UAS) Science degree provides the necessary education and training for aspiring professionals in the diverse field of unmanned aviation operations.
 The degree provides a solid foundation for several UAS applications areas, including hazardous operations, surveillance and data collection, secure operations, long duration operations, highly-repetitive operations, and autonomous operations.
 Graduates will be well grounded in all aspects of the UAS operations, ranging from simple inspection missions to planning and executing complex. long-term missions in ways that insure safe and professional operations at all levels..